Planning a Malaysia itinerary and wondering where to go? Fuel your wanderlust with these 25 most beautiful places to visit in Malaysia!

 Recommended by Wendy | The Nomadic Vegan

-Most foreign visitors pass through Semporna rather quickly on their way to go diving or snorkeling on one of the nearby islands like Sipadan or Mabul.
+Most foreign visitors pass through Semporna rather quickly to go diving or snorkeling on one of the nearby islands like Sipadan or Mabul.
 But if you can spare a day, it’s really worth stopping to experience something beyond the typical tourist attractions and see what life is like for the locals in Borneo, particularly the Bajau people who live in Semporna.

 The most prominent building in town is the main mosque, which stands proudly painted in green and white and is topped with golden onion domes.
 A great way to while away a morning is by strolling through the local markets.
 As you might expect in a coastal town, there is a busy fish market, where you will see fish and other sea creatures that have been caught in the nearby waters.